Siganus canaliculatus: Biology

 Siganus canaliculatus is said to be able to tolerate more turbid waters than the closely related S. fuscescens and may be found near river mouths, particularly where there are beds of sea grass.
 The adults can sometimes be found quite far offshore, in clear, deep waters.
 The juveniles form very large schools, which reduce in size as the fishes mature; adults occur in groups of around 20 individuals.
 When spawning, the adults gather in much larger aggregations.
 These fishes have only been observed to spawn from April to July.
 However, gonadosomatic indices suggest that there is another, less defined spawning period in November.
 Spawning events are synchronised with the lunar cycle.
 A mature female can spawn a number of times in a season, laying up to a million eggs.
 This is a herbivorous species which feeds on benthic algae and, to a lesser extent, on sea grass.
 This species, like other siganids, has venom glands located in grooves on the spines of the dorsal and anal fins.

-Fisheries
+White-spotted spinefoot was found to be a host of an intestinal acanthocephalan worm, Diplosentis amphacanthi.

+As food

 Siganus canaliculatus is an important quarry species for commercial fisheries.
 In the Persian Gulf it is considered to be a good quality food fish, even though it is a rather small species.
 It is caught using bottom trawls and seine nets in coastal waters wherever it occurs.
 In the Persian Gulf, this species is caught largely by trapping in fences made up of nets in the inter-tidal zone and dome-shaped metal traps called gargoors.
 The fish landed are sold fresh in large numbers.
 This species is also taken as bycatch.

+The Teochews of Singapore and Malaysia are particularly fond of this fish, which they refer to as pek tor her (白肚鱼 (báitùyú, white rabbit fish)).
+It is typically steamed and eaten with rice or as part of the Teochew porridge spread.
+The white-spotted spinefoot is particularly popular during Chinese New Year, when the fish is heavy with milt and roe and its consumption is considered auspicious.
+For this reason, it is also known as pai ni her (拜年鱼 (bàiniányú, Chinese New Year fish)).

 The white-spotted spinefoot has been used for mariculture in some areas in which it occurs because it has herbivorous habits, grows rapidly and is economically valuable.
 In some parts of this species' range the stock has been overfished.